ShlokArora2709/DocWise/README.md

 - **Doctor Management**: Register doctors and manage their details.
 - **Medical Report Handling**: Upload and analyze medical reports using AI for summaries.
 - **Appointment Booking**: Book appointments with doctors and receive confirmation emails.
-- **Chatbot**: Interact with a medical chatbot for health-related advice.
+- **Chatbot with RAG**: Interact with a medical chatbot that uses Retrieval-Augmented Generation (RAG) for more accurate and contextually relevant health-related advice.
 - **Video Calling**: Conduct video calls with doctors using WebRTC.

 ## Installation